-Optional Instructional Format

-One of the new features of Project TND is the inclusion of an optional instructional format in sessions 1, 3, and 6.
-The optional format involves delivery of the same program content but through the use of small discussion groups rather than discussions with the entire class.
+Optional Instructional Format One of the new features of Project TND is the inclusion of an optional instructional format in sessions 1, 3, and 6.
+The optional format involves delivery of the same program content, but through the use of small discussion groups rather than discussion with the entire class.
 The optional format can be used in settings in which students may stay on task and participate more actively when they are organized in small groups.
 The use of the entire class format or small group discussion format is at the discretion of the teacher.
 For sessions 1, 3, and 6, the optional format is outlined on the colored pages of the manual.
-If a teacher chooses to use the optional format, they should begin the session as outlined on the white pages for that session, and then switch to the colored pages, continuing to the end of the session using the steps outlined on the colored pages.

-Place students into small groups carefully.

-Educators oftentimes want to allow students to have a voice and a choice when choosing groups for small group activities, but program effectiveness may be jeopardized when the groups are constituted based on friendships and shared substance use experiences.
+If a teacher chooses to use the optional format, they should begin the session as outlined on the white pages for that session, and then switch to the colored pages, continuing to the end of the session using the steps outlines on the colored pages.
+Place Students into Small Groups Carefully Educators often times want to allow students to have a voice and a choice when choosing groups for small group activities, but program effectiveness may be jeopardized when the groups are constituted based on friendships and shared substance use experiences.
 Therefore, students who have substance use histories should not be grouped together.
-If you decide to use the optional small group format for Project TND sessions 1, 3, and 6, the program developers recommend that you create groups in which students will work well together.
+If you decide to use the optional small group format for Project TND sessions 1, 3, and 6, the program developers recommend that you create the groups in which students will work well together.
 Generally, it is preferable to have groups of 5 to 8 youth that are heterogeneous in terms of student factors such as gender, ethnicity, and academic achievement.

-Make activities fun.

-Each of the program sessions is highly participatory and interactive.
-The sessions provide opportunities for interactions among students and between students and the teacher.

-Enjoy the TND game.

-The TND game was developed to promote student participation, reinforce learning, and aid the teacher with classroom management.
+Make Activities Fun Each of the program sessions is highly participatory and interactive.
+The sessions provide opportunities for the interactions among students and between students and the teacher.
+Enjoy the TND Game The TND game was developed to promote student participation, reinforce learning, and aid the teacher with classroom management.
 The game is to be used as a previous session review at the beginning of each class (except for session 1).
 As time permits, it should also be used as a session summary at the end of each class.
 For the game to be most effective, a reward system should be part of the structure.
 Extra credit for the winning team or small prizes can strengthen students' investment in the sessions and the game.

-ADDITIONAL RESOURCES

-For more information about the Youth Prevention Education model programs approved by IDHS SUPR and the implementation conditions and parameters for each curricula, please refer to the Youth Prevention Education Evidenced-Based Model Program Overview on the Prevention Strategy Resources page on the Prevention First Website.

-For more information about technical assistance or the services we offer, please contact providerservices@prevention.org or call 312-909-9768.
+ADDITIONAL RESOURCES For more information about technical assistance or the services we offer, please contact providerservices@prevention.org or call 217-836-5346.
+Project TND Internet Support - tnd.usc.edu Project TND Implementation, Fidelity, and Adaptation Assistance Leah Meza - Program Manager - Project TND, leadmedi@usc.edu or 1-323-422-8202 SAMHSA's National Registry of Evidence-Based Programs and Practices - NREPP - www.nrepp.samhsa.gov

-Project Towards No Drug Abuse: tnd.usc.edu

-Project Towards No Drug Abuse Contact: Leah Meza

-Email: leahmedi@usc.edu Phone: 800-400-8461

-Project Towards No Drug Abuse Materials

-Project Towards No Drug Abuse training

-Project Towards No Drug Abuse FAQ